axel-denis/Workshop-Blender-Modelisation/README.md

 Is it your first time using Blender ?
 Look at this beautiful UI !
 Now, first things first, try to move around the famous Default Cube that you see on your screen.
 Remember our live modeling for that, use your mouse as we showed.
-([Need a reminder ?](./pages/shortcuts.md))
+Don't forget to replace the cube at the center of the world (ALT+G) ([Need a reminder ?](./pages/shortcuts.md))

 ## Serious business